 How does Hollywood sell a gritty, realistic western?
 With a sexy shot of star Tina Louise!
-Viewers will be surprised: this fine western is a showcase for the elemental ruthlessness we associate with director André de Toth — its convincing snowbound setting is so intense, we can almost feel the cold.
-Slick writer Philip Yordan sets up an impossible conflict as a blizzard moves in on a tiny town… Robert Ryan must sort out his feelings for the town beauty Tina Louise, as he negotiates with the he-boss of the killer crooks, Burl Ives.
-It looks as if Ryan has no choice but to volunteer for a suicide journey — but nature has the last word.
+Viewers will be surprised: this fine western is a showcase for the elemental ruthlessness we associate with director André de Toth — its snowbound setting is so convincing, we can almost feel the cold.
+Slick writer Philip Yordan sets up an impossible conflict as a blizzard moves in on a tiny town… Robert Ryan must sort out his feelings for the town beauty Tina Louise as he negotiates with the he-boss of the killer crooks, Burl Ives.
+Ryan has no choice but to volunteer for a suicide journey — but nature has the last word.

 Day of the Outlaw

 KL Studio Classics

 1959 / B&W / 1:85 widescreen / 92 min. / Street Date August 27, 2019 / available through Kino Lorber / 29.95